 This topic will be explored in greater depth in part five of our series, but the headline is that marketers must embrace a multi-faceted approach to attribution.
 Path-based models, MMM, and incrementality studies each have strengths and weaknesses; our ability to combine the data from each method in the smartest way will give us the best chance of success when it comes to the correct setting of bids, budgets, and targets.

 Due to privacy considerations, there is a higher bar for the data we collect and use, so it’s important to choose wisely.
 Here, the machine learning revolution in the platforms is a core consideration.
 As Google and Facebook become smarter at using algorithms to optimise for outcomes, our role as digital marketers is to train those algorithms to perform to our advantage.

 Take an e-commerce business as an example.
 Few e-commerce websites operating successful paid search or social campaigns are using Total Sales as a conversion signal in 2021 but many are still using Revenue.
 Surely, part of a successful data strategy in 2021 will be to find better signals – optimising towards outcomes such as profit, new customer acquisition, or lifetime value, and doing so in a privacy-first and automated way.

 Leading the way

-Whether your company has already made a lot of progress, or whether you are still at the beginning of the road, a cross-functional working group is essential to developing a strategy that balances the need to create value from data within the organisation, the need for customer-centric communication, and exceeding expectations when it comes to privacy.
+Whether your company has already made a lot of progress or is still at the beginning, a cross-functional working group is essential for developing a strategy that balances the need to create value from data within the organisation, the need for customer-centric communication, and exceeding expectations when it comes to privacy.